William Chan

 William Chan Wai-ting (born 21 November 1985) is a Hong Kong singer, dancer and actor.
 In 2003, he participated in New Talent Singing Awards where he won several awards.
-He was then signed under Emperor Entertainment Group.
-He began his singing career by joining Cantopop group Sun Boy'z in 2006 and left the group in 2008 to pursue a solo career, releasing his debut solo album in the same year.
+He was then signed up by the Emperor Entertainment Group.
+He began his singing career by joining the Cantopop group Sun Boy'z in 2006 and left the group in 2008 to pursue a solo career, releasing his debut solo album in the same year.
 Since then, he has released a total of 7 albums and 6 singles.

 Since 2013, he gradually shifted his career focus to mainland China.
-He is known for his roles in television series Swords of Legends (2014), The Mystic Nine (2016), Lost Love in Times (2017), Age of Legends (2018) and Novoland: Pearl Eclipse(2021).
+He is known for his roles in television series Swords of Legends (2014), The Mystic Nine (2016), Lost Love in Times (2017), Age of Legends (2018) and Novoland: Pearl Eclipse (2021).

 Music career

 2003–2006: Debut with Sun Boy'z

 In 2003, William participated in the International Chinese New Talent Singing Championship Hong Kong regional finals and won several awards.
-He was then signed by Emperor Entertainment Group (EEG) as a new talent and started appearing in TV shows as a host.
+He was then signed up by the Emperor Entertainment Group (EEG) as a new talent and started appearing in TV shows as a host.

 In 2006, William joined Sun Boy'z, a Cantopop boy group created by EEG, together with Steven Cheung and Dennis Mark and started adopting a dance-singer persona.
-The trio has recorded three albums in 2006 and 2007, but disbanded in 2008.
+The trio recorded three albums in 2006 and 2007, but disbanded in 2008.